wpgaurav/dynamic-month-year-into-posts/README.txt

 ### Compatibility

 I use the plugin myself on [my primary website](https://gauravtiwari.org) and I try my best to ensure that this plugin is compatible with every functionality plugin you use.
-Please it isn't compatible with your stack, create a support request and allow me some time.
+Please let me know if this plugin isn't compatible with your stack, create a support request and allow me some time.

 Please note that some plugins strip shortcodes or disable rendering of shortcodes.
 In such cases, it's impossible to implement dynamic dates without rewriting the whole plugin code and breaking a couple of things.
 But still, I'll give a try.